1. FILM ELIGIBILITY:

 (a).
 Any film that is released and exhibited in the UK in a given year will be eligible.
 The list will be drawn from the published titles that qualify for the year’s BAFTA Feature Film Awards.

 (b).
-The Award shall be in the form of three identical trophies for the same film, with appropriate inscriptions on the base.
+The Award shall be in the form of up to eight identical trophies for the same film, with appropriate inscriptions on the base.

 (a).
 AMPS Council will annually agree a Secret Electronic Ballot system for all Awards voting.